 We now take a small detour from the main thrust of the paper to highlight an application of Theorem \ref{thm: hierarchy paths to hulls} and discuss the relation of our work in this section to the hulls in coarse median spaces constructed in \cite{BowditchConvexity}.

 In \cite{BowditchCoarseMedian}, Bowditch axiomatized the notion of a coarse center of three points in a metric space and defined \emph{coarse median spaces} as metric spaces where every triple of points has such a coarse center.
-In \cite[Theorem 7.3]{BHS17b}, Behrstock-Hagen-Sisto proved that all hierarchically hyperbolic spaces are coarse median spaces.
-The first step is the following lemma which defines the coarse center of a triple of points in an HHS.
+Bowditch observed that all hierarchically hyperbolic spaces are coarse median spaces; see also \cite[Theorem 7.3]{BHS17b}.
+The salient property of the coarse median structure of an HHS is the following fact.

 \begin{lem}[See proof of {\cite[Theorem 7.3]{BHS17b}}] Let \((\X, \mf{S})\) be a hierarchically hyperbolic space.
 There exist $\mu>0$ and a map \(\mf{m}\colon \X \times \X \times \X \to \X\) with the property that for every \((x,y,z) \in \X^3\) and \(U\in \mf{S}\), the projection \(\pi_U(\mf{m}(x,y,z))\) is within $\mu$ of all three sides of any $CU$ triangle with vertices \(\pi_U(x), \pi_U(y), \pi_U(z)\). \end{lem}